MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing: Discussion

 \section{Discussion}

 In this work, we have introduced MERGE-RNA, a physics-based framework for the analysis of chemical probing data that addresses fundamental limitations of conventional approaches.
 Our approach moves beyond the use of experimental data as simple pseudo-energetic restraints \citep{deiganAccurateSHAPEdirectedRNA2009} and instead models the entire experimental pipeline, from the physical interaction of the probe with the RNA to the final mutational readout.
 This enables the determination of transferable, physically meaningful parameters and the integration of multiple datasets for inferring the native structural ensemble.
-As demonstrated by our successful deconvolution of mixed structural states (both on synthetic and experimental data), our method provides a powerful tool for quantitatively characterizing conformational populations, crucial for understanding functional RNAs and dissecting processes such as strand displacement and co-transcriptional folding.
+Applied to a homogeneous set of structured RNAs probed across multiple DMS concentrations and replicates, the model yields physical parameters that transfer across sequences and produces ensembles that agree with deposited structures more closely than the standard pseudo-free energy approach.
+On the same systems, the sweet-spot behavior under uniform soft constraints, the improved correlation with mutation rates, and the localized disagreements between deposited structures and probing signals all point to the same conclusion: even RNAs typically regarded as well-folded are not fully described by a single static structure.
+A more direct test of the inferred heterogeneity is provided by the \textit{V. vulnificus} adenine riboswitch, where NMR offers independent ground truth on the co-existing conformers and where other deconvolution methods have been benchmarked; here MERGE-RNA recovers the resolved conformations and reproduces the ligand-dependent population shifts, including a ligand-dependent structural midpoint in agreement with the NMR-derived $K_d$.
+Together with the deconvolution results on synthetic and experimental bistable constructs, these findings show that the framework can quantitatively characterize conformational populations, including the intermediates that arise in processes such as strand displacement and co-transcriptional folding.

 We note that our model explicitly includes all four nucleotides even though DMS exhibits structure-dependent reactivity primarily with A and C. Including the complete sequence leads to more robust estimates of the physical parameters, ultimately improving the accuracy of inferred structural ensembles.
+In principle, it could be extended to model pair-dependent reactivity in U and G nucleotides so as to fully exploit information reported by four-base DMS \cite{mustoeRNABasepairingComplexity2019}.
+The separation of RNA thermodynamics (baseline model and $\lambda_i$) from probe-specific physics (all of the other parameters) enables future multi-probe extensions.
+One could analyze data from CMCT \cite{ehresmannProbingStructureRNAs1987}, SHAPE \cite{merinoRNAStructureAnalysis2005,weeksAdvancesRNAStructure2010,marinusNovelSHAPEReagent2021}, hydroxyl radical footprinting \cite{adilakshmiHydroxylRadicalFootprinting2006}, and ETS \cite{doudsNewReagentVivo2024} simultaneously.
+IPANEMAP \cite{saaidiIPANEMAPIntegrativeProbing2020} showed improvements from multi-probe integration but relies on empirical conversions.
+In our framework, each probe would be modeled with its own parameters while each molecule would have specific $\lambda_i$ values, leveraging orthogonal chemical information.

 A central strength is the ability to avoid over-constraining: standard pseudo-free energy approaches \cite{deiganAccurateSHAPEdirectedRNA2009} modify the energy landscape globally, often altering already-correct regions.
 Similarly to Ref.~\citep{washietlRNAFoldingSoft2012}, our framework infers minimal soft constraints, ensuring modifications arise only where data support deviation, and resulting in a lower loss (Fig.~\ref{fig:redmond}b).
 In addition, our physics-based model naturally enables the combination of multiple datasets in a single fitting process.
 Among ensembles compatible with experiment, the maximum entropy principle chooses the one closest to the prior, and modifications of the ensemble are here regularized by bounding soft constraints.
 Alternative regularization approaches might be explored \cite{hummerBayesianEnsembleRefinement2015, cesariUsingMaximumEntropy2018}.